EGI-Federation/eosc-data-transfer/README.md

 the selected destination storage](#register-new-destinations-serviced-by-the-new-data-transfer-service).
 The challenge is that some storage systems used as the target of the transfer may also require authentication and/or authorization.
-Thus, an additional set of credentials may be needed to be supplied to the endpoints in this group.
+Thus, an additional set of credentials may be required to be supplied to the endpoints in this group.

 > For example, for transfers to [EGI dCache](https://www.dcache.org), the configured transfer service
 > that handles the transfers is [EGI Data Transfer](https://www.egi.eu/service/data-transfer/).